 I can’t draw a speech bubble from the photo, but this is me, Emma Sabzalieva.
 Hello!

-In particular, I’m keen to build up links with others working in Central Asian higher education with a view to future collaborations and knowledge exchange, so please get in touch.
+I’m keen to build up links with others working in and on Central Asian higher education with a view to future collaborations and knowledge exchange, so please get in touch.